joelim01/best-boutique-hotels-CLI-gem/README.md

 ## Contributing

-Log a problem or leave a comment at GitHub at https://github.com/joelim01/best-boutique-hotels-CLI-gem
+Log an issue or leave a comment via GitHub at https://github.com/joelim01/best-boutique-hotels-CLI-gem

 ## License